RakaDoank/ping-react-native/README.md

 # ping-react-native
 > :warning: It's in progress.
 Sooner, it will be released on npm registry

-Expose the Internet Control Message Protocol (**ICMP**) to React Native app.
+Expose the Internet Control Message Protocol (**ICMP**) to React Native app natively.
-Measure the round-trip time (RTT) by using ICMP echo request packets to the intended destination and iterate it in native side, not in the JavaScript side.
+Measure the round-trip time (RTT) by using ICMP echo request packets to the intended destination and iterate it in native side.

 🚀 This library is supported in New Architecture (Turbo Modules)